-The Honors in Co-Curricular Engagement (HCCE) designation is an intentional academic plan, which recognizes a broad range of experiential learning opportunities from students’ freshman to senior year.
-This designation recognizes a commitment to practical learning outside of the classroom through activities including undergraduate research, internships, learning away and abroad, service learning, leadership experience, and other academic enrichment opportunities, in addition to a high-quality classroom experience.
+The Honors in Co-Curricular Engagement (HCCE) is an intentional academic plan which recognizes a broad range of experiential learning opportunities from freshman to senior year.
+This designation recognizes a commitment to practical learning outside of the classroom through various activities, including undergraduate research, internships, learning away and abroad, service learning, leadership experience and other academic enrichment opportunities, in addition to a high-quality classroom experience.
 The HCCE designation is available to all undergraduates at the University of Houston and recognizes student achievement in experiential learning that complements and supplements their academic studies.
 Moreover, it provides a formal recognition of that achievement on the student’s academic transcript.

 A complete education extends beyond the classroom.
-At the University of Houston, myriad opportunities are available to all students, regardless of major or anticipated career, to complement and supplement learning taking place in the classroom.
+At the University of Houston, many opportunities are available to students, regardless of their major or anticipated career, to complement and supplement learning taking place in the classroom.
 Some of your most enriching experiences at the University of Houston may take place outside of the classroom and beyond your formal academic curriculum.
-Personal growth and academic interests will converge in a variety of co-curricular opportunities across campus aimed to help you connect what you're learning in your coursework with real world application.
-As such, formally pursuing the Honors in Co-Curricular Education designation will help you as a student recognize the learning and growth happening outside of the classroom and connect it to the education and training you are receiving in the classroom.
-Your achievements in meaningful, substantive experiential learning will then be recognized through a transcript designation.

-There are three critical aspects of every HCCE activity - academic engagement, faculty or staff mentorship, and critical reflection.
+There are three critical aspects of every HCCE activity – 1. academic engagement, 2. faculty or staff mentorship and 3. critical reflection.
 You can find a list of approved HCCE engagement opportunities on the Cougar Initiative to Engage (CITE) website or this HCCE page.

 Eligibility and Requirements